raspberrypilearning/beating-heart/en/step_2.md

 --- task ---

-**Test:** Run your script and Thonny should start printing values to the Shell.
+**Test:** Run your script and Thonny should start printing values to the shell.
 Turn the potentiometer to see the value change.

 ![A screenshot of numbers between 0 and 1 in the Thonny Shell.](images/potentiometer-shell.png)

 --- /task ---

 It's quite hard to see what's happening when the values are printing so quickly.
-Thonny has a plotter that you can use to visualise the values from the potentiometer.
+Thonny has a plotter that you can use to visualise the values from the potentiometer instead.

 --- task ---

-In Thonny, choose **View**->**Plotter** and the plotter will appear next to the Shell.
+In Thonny, choose **View**->**Plotter** and the plotter will appear next to the shell.

 --- /task ---